aryansdomain/IntScript/README.md

 Continuing with this, the resulting ternary string is `10110000102001010200001201110000102110012000012000112200001021010`.
 Then a leading 1 is added to ensure that, if the string were to start with a 0, all bits are still counted.

 Finally, the final string is converted to an integer, which in this case is `14244071273938819875935978662755`.

+---
+As we can see, Method 2 is much better.
+So that should be our integer.
+But how can we tell the decoder that the number is encoded using Method 2 and not Method 1?
+We can employ a ZigZag-like Method.
+If our integer was encoded with Method 1, we will just multiply the integer by 2, and if Method 2 was used, we multiply it by 2 and add 1.
+This makes all Method 1 integers even, and all Method 2 integers odd.
+So the decoder can just check the parity to know which decoding algorithm to use!

-This number represents the program of computing a factorial.
+So, applying this to our Method 2 integer, the result is `28488142547877639751871957325511`.
+This number represents the operation of computing a factorial.